Graded Hoare Logic and its Categorical Semantics: Loop Language and Graded Hoare Logic

-Thus, $y$ flows once to $x$ and twice to $z$ and $x$ flows once to $z$.
-The analysis of each assignment gives an adjacency matrix for the dataflow graph of the statement and $\fatsemi$ computes the two-hop paths between two dataflow graphs $(B \ast A)$ plus the original adjacency/flows $A$ and $B$ for each statement. \end{example}

-\begin{example}[Union Bound Logic] We have already discussed the Union Bound logic by~\citet{DBLP:conf/icalp/BartheGGHS16}.
-This logic embeds smoothly into GHL by using a preordered monoid $(\mathbb{R}_{\geq 0}, \leq,0,+)$ and procedures of the form $\textsf{sample}\ \mathcal{D}(e_c)$ as samplings from a probabilistic distribution $\mathcal{D}(e_c)$ parametrised over the syntax of cell expressions $e_c$ of GHL.
-Following~\citet{DBLP:conf/icalp/BartheGGHS16} we could consider a semantically defined set
+\begin{example}[Union Bound Logic] Section~\ref{sec:introduction} discussed the Union Bound logic by Barthe et al.~\cite{DBLP:conf/icalp/BartheGGHS16}.
+This logic embeds smoothly into GHL by using the \pmonoid{} $(\mathbb{R}_{\geq 0}, \leq, 0,+)$ and procedures of the form $\osample\mu\exprc$ as samplings from a probabilistic distribution $\mu$ parametrised over the syntax of GHL expressions $\exprc$.
+Following Barthe et al.~\cite{DBLP:conf/icalp/BartheGGHS16}, we consider a semantically defined set for $C_p$: